 Make your celebration engaging and suggest your online viewers name a song for your offline guests to perform and give them scores for that.
 If there are online volunteers, they can, too, take part in a singing battle in a distant mode.

 If you record the performances on your karaoke system, you can then compile the cuts of both these records and online streaming into an excellent music video.
 It will only take you several minutes and your significant ones and you will be enjoying this music video for a long time.

 Read also: 7 great karaoke games for your kids in 2020

 A home karaoke event can be an endless source of ideas for a kid’s birthday party or a classmate get-together.
 Use your imagination; grab a microphone, and become the best child’s event host ever.

 One can’t imagine any children’s party without contests and quests.
 Here are a few games that will thrill your kids:

 In the middle of the room, the chairs stand in a circle.
-The number of participants equals to the number of chairs plus one.
+The number of participants equals the number of chairs plus one.
 They run around the chairs while singing a song they all know in karaoke.

 This is a fierce karaoke battle, where the participants compete in the best impersonating a music star.